-(Refer Slide Time: 05:39)
+15%.
+Then there is a mild steel having the carbon concentration in the range of 0.15 to 0.3%.
+Then medium carbon steel having the carbon in the range of 0.

-Apart from these based on the carbon concentration only the steels are classified as a low carbon steel having the carbon content less than 0.15%.
-Then there is a mild steel having the carbon concentration in the range of .152.3 percent then medium carbon steel having the carbon in the carbon concentration in the range of 0.15, 2.3% then medium carbon steel having the carbon in the range of 0.3 to 0.5% and high carbon steel where carbon content is greater than 0.5% and since the carbon content is directly affecting the microstructure increasing tendency for martensite formation, increasing carbon equal and increasing hardenability.
+3 to 0.5% and high carbon steel where carbon content is greater than 0.5%.
+And since the carbon content is directly affecting the microstructure increasing tendency for martensite formation, increasing carbon equivalent, increasing hardenability.
 So it will be reducing the weldability.
+So with the increase of carbon content in general there is a decreasing weldability of the material.